Key Takeaways

 If you use a laptop, this single change will have the greatest impact on your physical comfort.
 Connect an external keyboard and mouse, then raise your laptop on a stand or stack of books until the top of the screen is at eye level.

 A basic external keyboard and mouse costs $15 to $25.
 For that investment, you eliminate the neck-versus-wrist compromise that laptops impose.
-See our full guide to home office setup on a budget for more low-cost solutions.
+See our full guide to home office ergonomics on a budget for more low-cost solutions.

 2. Set the correct chair height